Stratford, Connecticut: Geography

 According to the United States Census Bureau, the town has a total area of 19.9 sqmi, of which 17.6 sqmi is land and 2.3 sqmi, or 11.52%, is water.
 Stratford has a minimum elevation of zero feet above sea level along its coastline, with a maximum altitude of 295 ft near its northern border, and an average elevation of 23 ft.

 Coastline and islands

 The town contains five islands, all in the Housatonic River.
 These are Carting Island, Long Island, Peacock Island, and Pope's Flat north of Interstate 95, as well as Goose Island.
-None of these islands are habitable because of their low elevations.
+None of the islands are habitable because of their low elevations.
 A sixth island known as Brinsmade Island washed away prior to 1964.

 Beaches

 Long Beach – Approximately 1.5 mi long, the eastern end of the beach is open to the public and has parking and lifeguards.
-The central part of the beach is a nature preserve whose land is set aside for wildlife, particularly nesting raptors, such as American kestrels and ospreys.
+The central part of the beach is a nature preserve whose land is set aside for wildlife, particularly nesting raptors like American kestrels and ospreys.
 The western end of the beach was once the site of about 40 cottages, which were abandoned because of the town's discontinuation of the lease to the land.
 The cottages were demolished in fall 2010.